 Delegate Packet Documents

 Girl Scout volunteers are awesome!
-Whether in the form of a simple thank you for a small job well done or a formal commendation for years of faithful service, we use the Annual Council Awards Luncheon to put the spotlight on those adults who are making a difference.
+Whether in the form of a simple thank you for a small job well done or a formal commendation for years of faithful service, we use the Annual Council Awards Celebration to put the spotlight on those adults who are making a difference.
 In Girl Scouts, there are several Girl Scout national awards as well as Council awards that are presented to volunteers.

 Buck Harris Award

-In addition to the adult awards, one girl award is presented at the luncheon, the Buck Harris Award.
+In addition to the adult awards, one girl award is presented at the celebration, the Buck Harris Award.
 This award was established upon the retirement of Buck Harris, a former executive director of the Virginia Tidewater Girl Scout Council.
 Buck dedicated her life to providing the finest in camping and outdoor education programs.
 The recipient receives a framed certificate and a gift certificate towards attending a GSCCC sponsored summer camp.
 To qualify for the Buck Harris award, a girl must be nominated by the girls in her troop, group or service unit or by an adult who is aware of her qualifications.